 Net If the ball does not pass the net at minimum height, the X-axis of the ball movement gets inverted and the ball bounces off the net and back towards the player.
 The Y-axis is not affected.
 After the ball has reached the end of court the game restarts.

-Restart Relais cause the change of play direction.
-The ball is positioned on the winner's side until he hits.
+Restart Relays cause the change of play direction.
+The ball is positioned on the winner’s side until he hits.

 Bounce When the ball touches the ground a relay changes direction of the Y-axis and the ball bounces off and up.
 It loses energy and thus height (Y-axis) on each bounce.